ENPICOM/software-engineer-technical-assessment/README.md

 ## Result

 In this repo you find the implementation of the above brief.
 It is a DNA browser which easily allows you to search DNA strings and add them when they do not exist in the database:

 ![dna browser](./images/screenshot.png)

 ### How to run

-1. First, install the dependencies `npm --prefix client ci` && `npm --prefix client ci`
+1. First, install the dependencies `npm --prefix client ci` && `npm --prefix server ci`

 #### Prod